iravella/awesome-free-software/README.md

 - [LMMS](https://lmms.io/) - Complete digital audio workstation.
 - [mStream](http://mstream.io/) - Suite of software for syncing and streaming music across multiple devices.
 - [Nuclear Music Player](https://nuclear.js.org/) - Streaming music player that finds music from free sources automatically.
+- [VLC Media Player](https://www.videolan.org/vlc/) - Open-source multimedia player that can play almost any media format, including DVD, CD, and streaming protocols.
+- [OBS Studio](https://obsproject.com/) - A free and open-source software for live streaming and video recording.

+Shotcut: A free, open-source video editor that supports a wide range of video and audio formats.
+It features a simple, intuitive interface and supports advanced video and audio editing features like filters, transitions, and more.

 ### Command Line Tools